Realized wavelet-based estimation of integrated variance and jumps in the presence of noise

-In this paper, we present the complete theoretical framework of wavelet-based realized variation generalizing the current realized variation theory to the time-frequency domain.

-Standing on our theoretical results proposing the wavelet representation theorem, which extends the well-known martingale representation theorem, the estimator of wavelet-based realized variation is defined together with its theoretical properties.
-Using wavelets, the estimator is able to consistently estimate jumps from the price process.
-It is robust to noise and it generates an unbiased consistent estimator of the variation of the latent process.
-The theoretical part also contains an important discussion of the similarities between wavelet theory and stochastic processes.

-To support the theory, a numerical study of the small sample performance of the estimators is carried out.
-In this study, we compare our estimators to several of the most popular estimators, namely, realized variance, bipower variation, two-scale realized volatility and realized kernels.
+In this paper, we present the wavelet-based methodology for estimation of realized variance allowing its measurement in the time-frequency domain.
+To support our estimator, a numerical study of the finite sample performance of the estimator is carried out.
+In this study, we compare our estimator to several of the most popular estimators, namely, realized variance, bipower variation, two-scale realized volatility and realized kernels.
 The wavelet-based estimator proves to have lowest bias of all the estimators in the jump-diffusion model with stochastic volatility as well as the fractional stochastic volatility model simulated with different levels of noise and numbers of jumps.
 While all the other estimators suffer from substantial bias caused either by jumps or by noise, our theory proves to hold its properties under both noise and jumps.
 As predictability of volatility is of interest to researchers as well as practitioners, a numerical study of the behavior of the forecasts is also carried out.
 Again, our theory proves to be the most powerful in forecasting volatility under the different simulation settings.

-The last chapter uses the theory to decompose the empirical volatility.
+In addition, we use the estimator to decompose the empirical volatility and study its behavior at several different investment horizons.
 By studying the statistical properties of unconditional daily log-return distributions standardized by volatility estimated using the different estimators we find that standardization by our wavelet-based estimator brings the returns close to the Gaussian normal distribution.
 All the other estimators are affected by the presence of jumps in the data.
-The differences are economically significant, as we find that the average volatility estimated using our wavelet-based theory is 6.34\% lower than the volatility estimated with the standard estimator.
+The differences are large, as we find that the average volatility estimated using our wavelet-based estimator is 6.34\% lower than the volatility estimated with the standard estimators.